Below you will find pages that utilize the taxonomy term “history”

 How did I find myself writing a story about Renaissance-era religious dissenters?

 Since I can remember, I’ve had a love of geography.
 Some of my first memories were from watching the 1990 animated movie, The Rescuers Down Under.
 There’s a short scene where the heroes relay an important message from New York City to Australia.
 The camera zooms out to show a map and how a telegraph message went from point to point, halfway around the globe.
+I would have my Fisher Price globe with me and would trace my finger across the places where that message landed.

 The Lord of Luserna Trailer - Behind the Scenes